almaftuchin/minesweeper-react/README.md

 ### Using Flags

 - Using Flags is a good stragety to mark the mines, however you can be wrong sometimes
-- You have 10 flags to place.
+- You have certain amount of flags to place.
 - Upon clicking on a 0 cell that expands the cells nearby, if your flags are placed within those cells, the game will refund those flags to you.
 - Defusing Mines will also refund your flags, but you probably won't even need the flags anymore.